brookshelley/brookshelley.github.com/content/books.md

 ### 13 books

+**The Factory** — Hiroko Oyamada

+A strange, short book with some challenging dialogue formatting.
+I really loved the small vignettes of slightly-slanted banal work life in The Factory.
+I'm excited to read more of Oyamada's work, because despite reading quite a bit of Japanese fiction, I haven't had the chance to read very many Japanese women.
+I hope that I either get better at kanji to the point I can read from the source, or more translators translate other women.

 **Empress of Forever** — Max Gladstone

 A fun space romp with a Jobsian lesbian protagonist and a strange cast of characters.
 This quickly shifts into a very different book from what it starts as, but I still loved it.
 More space lesbians, please.